 Earlier this month we reported on a closed-door court hearing featuring South Carolina politico John McGill and his estranged wife Jenny McGill.
-The McGills are the Palmetto power couple currently at the heart of an ongoing Shakespearean drama – one that broke exclusively on this news site roughly two months ago.
+The McGills are the Palmetto power couple currently at the heart of an ongoing Shakespearean drama – one that broke open exclusively on this news site roughly two months ago.

 For now …